 THE HANDBOOK FOR INTERNATIONAL STUDENTS

 Other resources: ECFMG Aculturation Program:

-This document was developed by the Office of Housestaff Affairs, Graduate Medical Education, and the College of Medicine Office of Immigration and Licensure @ University of Florida & Shands Hospital.
+This document was developed by the Office of Housestaff Affairs, Graduate Medical Education, and the College of Medicine Office of Immigration and Licensure @ University of Florida & UF Health.